Beaches, historic cities and castles: Holland by bike with the family

 - The beaches of the North Sea

-Note: This tour is in hostels (rooms with bunk beds only) and fills up quickly.
+Note: This tour is in hostels (rooms with bunk beds only) and availability is limited.
 We advise you to book quickly if you are interested.

 Day 1: Haarlem